SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 To allow SAP Business Technology Platform applications to consume events and APIs from SAP S/4HANA Cloud, you need to create the relevant service instances of SAP S/4HANA Cloud Extensibility for the service plans *api-access* and *messaging*.

-**SAP Cloud Platform Cockpit:** Create a new service instance of SAP S/4HANA Cloud Extensibility with service plan *“messaging”* for enterprise eventing integration
+**SAP BTP Cockpit:** Create a new service instance of SAP S/4HANA Cloud Extensibility with service plan *“messaging”* for enterprise eventing integration

 1. Go to your subaccount and then to your space.